tymyrddin/scripts-network/README.md

 # Network scripts

+Into the deepest depths of an enterprise target, there are usually no tools to execute network attacks, and no means to install anything.
+And in many cases, there is a Python install.

 Some python scripting network hacks and network system administration.
 With many thanks to Black Hat, Gream and ZSecurity.